 GCT Deltaport Intermodal Yard Reconfiguration Project

-On October 8, 2015, the Vancouver Fraser Port Authority issued Project Permit 2015-029 to GCT Canada LP for the GCT Deltaport Intermodal Yard Reconfiguration project.
+On October 8, 2015, the Vancouver Fraser Port Authority (VFPA) issued Project Permit 2015-029 to GCT Canada LP for the GCT Deltaport Intermodal Yard Reconfiguration project.
 This project includes the addition of new container handling equipment, as well as construction of a new rail maintenance facility building, and associated infrastructure upgrades at the facility.
-In July 2016, the Port Authority issued Project Permit Amendment 15-029-1 for ancillary support equipment and structures.
+In July 2016, the CFPA issued Project Permit Amendment 15-029-1 for ancillary support equipment and structures.

-The GCT Deltaport Intermodal Yard Reconfiguration is the second, privately-funded stage of the multi-phased expansion called Deltaport Terminal Road and Rail Improvement Project (DTRRIP), a collaboration with the port authority and the Province of BC.
+The GCT Deltaport Intermodal Yard Reconfiguration is the second, $300 million privately-funded stage of the multi-phased expansion called Deltaport Terminal Road and Rail Improvement Project (DTRRIP), a collaboration with the Port authority and the Province of BC.
 The densification approach to the Intermodal Yard Reconfiguration project reflects our company’s priority to increase capacity with little to no impact on the environment and community.
 To meet rail traffic demand through Vancouver’s Pacific Gateway, the project will be completed within our existing footprint, without requiring additional land creation.

 While maintaining full operational capabilities, we are implementing the following improvements: